bplmaps/walk-to-the-sea-website/content/locations/government-center.md

 longitude: -71.059625
 images:
-- caption: This photo, taken in 1947, prominently displays the Scollay Sq. sign over the marquee of the Olymbia building theater.
-Scollay Square was home to a number of theaters and entertainment venues.
+- caption: This photo, taken in 1947, prominently displays the Scollay Sq. sign over the marquee of the Olympia building theater.
+In this era, Scollay Square was home to a number of theaters and entertainment venues, including the Rialto Theatre (visible to direct left of Olympia building) and the nearby Casino Theater.
   type: iiif
   src: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:qv33ts576
   alt: Black and white photo of Scollay Square buildings taken from opposite side